GoogleCloudPlatform/community/tutorials/setting-up-lamp/index.md

 1. In the [Cloud Console](https://console.cloud.google.com/compute/instances),
     go to the **VM instances** page.

 1. In the list of virtual machine instances, click the **SSH** button in the row of the instance to which you want to connect.

-Make a note of the IP address of your VM instance.
+1. Make a note of the IP address of your VM instance.

     You can see this address in the **External IP** column.

 ### Install Apache and PHP on your instance

-By creating an instance, you already have the "Linux" part of "LAMP".
+By creating an instance, you already have the *Linux* part of *LAMP*.
 In this section, you install Apache and PHP.

     sudo apt-get update
     sudo apt-get install apache2 php libapache2-mod-php